-The Solidify Modifier takes the surface of any mesh and adds depth to it.
+The Solidify modifier takes the surface of any mesh and adds depth, thickness to it.

-- A value between (-1 to 1) to locate the solidified output inside or outside the original mesh.
+A value between (-1 to 1) to locate the solidified output inside or outside the original mesh.
+The inside and outside is determined by the face normals.
 Set to 0.0, the solidified output will be centered on the original mesh.

 - Vertex Group

 Only vertices in this group are solidified.
 Their weights are multiplied by the thickness, so vertices with lower weights will be less thick.

 Reverses the vertex group, so that only vertices which are not in the vertex group are solidified.

 How much the vertex weights are taken into account.

 On 0.0 , vertices with zero weight will have no thickness at all (creates duplicate vertices).